mkuthan/mkuthan.github.io/_posts/2023-08-04-biquery-partitioning.md

 If you process data on a daily basis use daily partitioning for efficient partition pruning.
 If you process data on an hourly basis and don't need 6+ months of history in the table, use hourly partitioning.

-If you need to keep longer history use daily partitioning and one of the following tricks for efficient querying:
+If you need to keep longer history, use daily partitioning and one of the following tricks for efficient querying:

 1. For timestamp-column partitioning define also a clustering on the partitioning column.
 2. For ingestion time partitioning add an "hour" or "minute of the day" column and define clustering on this column.

-For the trick with clustering on timestamp partitioning column the following query reads only 1 minute of data in daily partitioned table:
+For the trick with clustering on timestamp partitioning column, the following query reads only 1 minute of data in daily partitioned table:

 ```sql
 SELECT ts, temperate, pressure